raspberrypilearning/bike-gloves/en/step_4.md

 --- /task ---

 ### Save battery - only work only in low light

+Your bike light will mostly be needed later in the day, when it is darker.

 Makes a voltage divider, so Pin 4 can sense light levels.